 What about having a massage with sound?
 How does it feel to get soaked in the shower of pleasant notes and tones?
 We get attracted by the sound of raindrops, cascading waterfalls, crashing waves or the ripples of rivulets.
 It isn’t strange that the song you like gives an instant feel-good experience.
 The concept of sound healing comes naturally to humans

-Music and resonance have deep and lasting impact on our mental and spiritual wellbeing.
-We just need to get the right ambience and perfect settings of tones and vibrations to tap the healing power of sound.
+Music and resonance have a deep and lasting impact on our mental and spiritual wellbeing.
+We just need to get the right ambiance and perfect settings of tones and vibrations to tap the healing power of sound.

-Since quite some time, people are opting for soothing sounds of wind chimes, artificial desktop waterfalls and the like to lift their mood and spirits.
-Healing with sound has a deep-rooted history which is gradually reemerging supported by scientific studies.
+With the emergence of popular websites like YouTube, Vimeo etc. sound healing has got an all-new platform.
+People are opting for soothing sounds of wind chimes, artificial desktop waterfalls and the like to lift their mood and spirits.

 Let us look back to the post World War II scenario when music therapy was clinically adopted to heal soldiers from post-traumatic test disorder (PTSD).
 Since then, it has been widely applied in different clinical settings and rehabilitation centers to help clients improve their overall physiological and psychological performance.

 Sound healing(alternatively known as vibration medicine) is not restricted to music therapy alone.
 It takes into consideration myriad resonant notes and vibrations channelizing them properly all throughout our physical and mental entity.
 It may employ human voice as well.
 Chanting of hymns and mantras in a specific bass has also a significant influence on healing.

 This unique treatment modality has been existent since thousands of years.
 Ancient therapies with Tibetan Singing bowls, sonorous bells, forks or gongs are emerging in new forms.
 These typical sound-generating objects seem to create a magical wave helping in alleviating anxiety, tension, sleep disorder, high blood pressure etc.